3scale-qe/3scale-tests/README.md

 `NAMESPACE=3scale make test-in-docker cmd=ui`

-Custom flags should be set as env variable passed to the docker:
+Env variable `flags` is also promoted to the container, this works as expected:

-`NAMESPACE=3scale make test-in-docker docker_flags='-e flags=--ui'`
+`NAMESPACE=3scale make test-in-docker flags=--ui`

 Variable `image` can be set to use custom image: